lmcinnes/umap/README.rst

     # data is a DataFrame or a list of dicts
     dataset.add_data(data)

-    # Create an interactive map hosted in Atlas
+    # Create an interactive UMAP in Atlas
     atlas_map = dataset.create_index(
         indexed_field='text',
         projection=ProjectionOptions(